tanrax/symbiosis-css/README.md

 <img src="logo.png" width="80%">
 </p>

-It's could be considered a **normalize.css update that respects desktop and mobile versions (Android and iOS)**.
-Symbiosis fixes small problems in **web pages, PWA or hybrid apps**, avoiding common development problems.
+Symbiosis could be considered a **normalize.css update that respects desktop and mobile versions (Android and iOS)**.
+Symbiosis fixes small problems in **web pages, PWA or hybrid apps**, avoiding common development problems in browsers such as Safari iOS or Webviews.

-It's a compilation of knowledge learned by the team through reading official documentation and learning from ourselves.
+You could consider it a **compilation of knowledge learned** by the team through reading official documentation, testing on different devices and lessons learned from our own mistakes.

 ## Download